Stay in touch

 1. What is ovarian suppression?

-- How does it work as a treatment for breast cancer?
+2. How does ovarian suppression work as a treatment for breast cancer?

-Ovarian suppression is the term used to describe treatments that stop the ovaries from making oestrogen, either permanently or temporarily.
+Ovarian suppression describes treatments that stop the ovaries from making oestrogen, either permanently or temporarily.

 You might hear different terms for ovarian suppression such as ovarian function suppression and ovarian ablation.